topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 Creating icons
 ~~~~~~~~~~~~~~
-To add create a new icon tap 'New icon' in the bottom of the waypoint icons screen.
+To create a new icon tap 'New icon' in the bottom of the waypoint icons screen.
 The 'New icon' screen will be opened as in the figure below:

 .. figure:: ../_static/waypoint-icon-create-1.png
    :height: 568px